pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 Script executes in the same shell
 ```

-This distinction is important when loading environment configuration.
+This distinction is important when loading shell environment configuration.

 ## Variables and Environment